invictus-anic3tus/v4/JOURNAL.md

 the past few days ive been hanging out with my friend irl so havent got much done. however today i did a bunch of research on cameras and stuff, and found a $55 headset... cheaper than literally just my VRX. makes me wonder if i would be able to just get that instead, seeing as how it does the exact same stuff, better, and cheaper.

 2 hrs

+### day nine - 6/5/25
+ok so yesterday and the day before i was focusing mainly on making a corexy guide writeup thingy so i did basically 0 drone work. however today I think I've got the last little bit of research done!
+I researched how to get the controller commands to the drone, and I think I've settled on ESP-Now.

+For those of you who don't know, ESP-Now is a protocol that transfers data quickly between two ESP32 boards.
+On each handheld controller is an ESP32, and the right controller will send data to the left.
+The left combines the received data with its own and sends both to the drone.
+All ESP32s will be ESP32C3 XIAO boards, preferable due to their external antenna ports rather than the PCB antennae.
+The ESP32 on the drone receives the data and poops it out of its UART channel, which the FC receives grudgingly.

+ESP-Now doesn't have a super great range, but I think that if I can optimize it I'll get good results.
+I don't need hardly any bandwidth, meaning I can get good range instead.
+Right now I'm looking at a max of close to 0.2 mi (0.3 km) in good weather and in a fairly open area.
+I've looked at tests, both using onboard and external antennae, and I've gathered that 500 ft (150 m) is when it begins to drop off a bit.
+That's pretty good in my opinion, especially since I'm not gonna be flying this thing around the city or whatever.

+I also did a bit more headset research.
+So the headset I was looking at is the Emax Transporter (not 2 lol im not that fancy) headset, and from videos ive seen online it's pretty decent--especially for less than $60 😭 Anyways, I asked if it would be fair if I could get it instead of making my own.

+Research for this thing has been actually fairly light.
+I don't think I'm acutally quite done yet, there's always something I forget about.

+2.5 hrs